5ah1lKhan/Voice-Chatbot/README.md

 ### 5. Deployed on Streamlit Cloud
 Visit the app : [Voice Chatbot](https://voice-chatbot-next.streamlit.app/)

-(Please prefer google chrome, first audio is skipped in safari)
+(Testing Phase : You have to share your email with me so i can grant you access) (Please prefer google chrome, first audio is skipped in safari)